Open Now — 24/7 Plumbing

 There are several reasons why your toilet flapper valve may not be sealing correctly:

-- The chain may be too short or too long, affecting the flapper’s ability to seal.
-Adjust the chain slack to allow the flapper to close completely while still lifting fully when flushed.
+• The chain may be too short or too long, affecting the flapper’s ability to seal.
+Adjust the chain slack to allow the flapper to close entirely while lifting fully when flushed.